radicaldo/1Password/README.md

 - AWS CLI intalled and configured in WSL Ubuntu with default Access and Secret Keys in your AWS CLI to initiate the script.
 - In your AWS account your users need to have the mfa required permission applied in IAM.

+# Update
+- 1Password-WSL-aws-cli-automation-v2.sh can temporarily pull your access keys from 1 password so you never have to store your more permanent real keys in the AWS CLI Credentials file.
+- Version 1 requires you to have your keys preconfigured in your AWS CLI Credentials file.  (less secure)

 ## Resources
 1. Microsoft Documentation